-A Fulbright Alumni, he has taught many law enforcement agencies including NYPD, USMS and the FBI, where he advised and critiqued their response to a national maritime terrorist exercise.
+A Fulbright Alumnus, Andrew has taught many law enforcement agencies including NYPD, USMS and the FBI, where he advised and critiqued their response to a national maritime terrorist exercise.
 He has published on 'Modern Piracy & Maritime Terrorism: The Challenges of Piracy for the 21st Century' and contributed a chapter to the '5th Edition Crisis Negotiations: Managing Critical Incidents and Hostage Situations in Law Enforcement & Corrections', specifically on the challenges for negotiators operating in such challenging environments, he remains an Advisor to the Editorial Boards of the 'Criminal Psychology & Criminal Investigations' and the 'Forensic Research & Criminology' International Journals.

 A Chartered Manager and Fellow of the Chartered Management Institute, he has served in Police Scotland for over 29 years, gathering a vast wealth of operational experience, including Royalty protection, which in the last five years he has used to design and deliver leadership training for the service at every level.